SK-SCMLab/SK-SCMLab/README.md

 ## 🧮 What I'm currently working on
 - Building a deep knowledge on SCM practices
-- Exploring the effective ways of representing Supply Chain Data using Excel
+- Exploring the effective ways of representing Supply Chain Data using Excel and other statistical tools

 ---
 ## 👉🏼 Let's connect